About Me

 Credit: ESA/Science Office

-My research investigates the mechanics of how fluids move through the subsurface, through faults and fractures, and how that movement produces detectable signatures at the surface.
-I take an interdisciplinary approach combining remote sensing, geophysical fieldwork, and modeling to understand the structural and mechanical controls on fluid ascent across planetary surfaces.
+My research investigates the mechanics of how fluids move through the subsurface through faults and fractures, and how that movement produces detectable signatures at the surface.
+I combine remote sensing, GIS-based spatial analysis, and structural mapping to understand the fault and fracture systems that control fluid ascent across planetary surfaces.

 At El Tatio Geothermal Field in Chile, I use drone-derived imagery, structural mapping, and statistical analysis to identify the fault characteristics and secondary structures that control hydrothermal manifestations at the surface.
 While no Earth setting perfectly replicates conditions on icy ocean worlds, El Tatio provides a useful reference point for understanding how structurally controlled fluid systems express themselves at the surface.
-Fieldwork here allows us to directly observe and measure the mechanical relationships that remote sensing alone cannot solve.
+These are relationships that remote sensing alone cannot fully capture.

 Read more about my previous and current work by clicking the buttons below.